willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-lighthouse-rbac-permissions.md

 5. Select **Assign users**.

 > [!NOTE]
 > The Lighthouse Operator role is viewable but not assignable from the **Lighthouse permissions** page.
-The Lighthouse Operator role is automatically assigned to users with GDAP permissions.
+The Lighthouse Operator role is automatically assigned to Lighthouse users who hold at least one Microsoft Entra role.

 ## Remove users in the partner tenant from a Lighthouse RBAC role